lars-t-hansen/digibygg-poc/snappysense/data-model.md

 The number of readings and the number of actions to keep is TBD, but maybe 10 and 5.

-TODO: There can be additional fields keeping longer-term historical data for the device, but if the record becomes large these should be split into separate tables.

-Possible bug: `HISTORY` represents a number of tables, one per factor or actuator, but there are probably few factors per device and the `HISTORY` entry is always updated for all factors at the same time.

 DynamoDB table name: `snappy_history`.
 Primary key: `device`.

+TODO: There can be additional fields keeping longer-term historical data for the device, but if the record becomes large these should be split into separate tables.

+TODO: `HISTORY` represents a number of tables, one per factor or actuator, and we could consider splitting them up.
+However there are probably few factors per device and the `HISTORY` entry is always updated for all factors at the same time.

 ```
 HISTORY